 - The framework is missing a check for constructor invocation.
-It does not report an error in cases like: new @Mutable MyObject() when the invoked constructor is marked as @Immutable. - The framework is missing a check for type argument subtyping in method invocations if the type arguments are inferred. - The checks for enclosed types is not fully tested. - Nullness checker: The heuristics for suppressing Map.get() related errors are not sound or precise. - Nullness checker: The heuristics for identifying uninitialized fields are not sound or precise. - The compiler may emit unexpected errors related to Enum constructor calls or generic method invocation, like
+It does not report an error in cases like: new @Mutable MyObject() when the invoked constructor is marked as @Immutable. - The framework is missing a check for type argument subtyping in method invocations if the type arguments are informed. - The checks for enclosed types is not fully tested. - Nullness checker: The heuristics for suppressing Map.get() related errors are not sound or precise. - Nullness checker: The heuristics for identifying uninitialized fields are not sound or precise. - The compiler sometimes emits spurious errors.
+We are aware of this happening only for Enum constructor calls and generic method invocation, and only if the checker issued no errors.